Ixitxachitl/MiniBotLauncher/README.md

 - Twitch account

 Optional:
-- NLPCloud API Key (for ButtsBot and ClapThatBot functionality)
+- Local GPT4All server running with the correct model (`llama3-8b-instruct`) for AskAI
-- Local GPT4All server running with the correct model (`llama3-8b-instruct` required for AskAI script)
+- **No longer requires NLPCloud API** — ButtsBot and ClapThatBot now use an embedded, offline POS tagger model (OpenNLP)

 ---